silentorb/marloth-story/books/fairytale/part3.md

 beside the bed.

 "Ah, she's awake!" said the swan.
 "It was about time.
-I was beginning to wonder if she wasn't under a spell."
+I was beginning to wonder if she was under a spell."

 "No spells." said Mrs. Gingersmile.
 "What did you see?
 Any sign of land?"

-"No, I saw no land.
+"No. I saw no land.
 But I did come across a few people here and there."

 "Anyone interesting?"

-"They're interesting.
+"All interesting.
 Downright mad, for the most part.
 As are most people outside of the castle."

-"But outside of the castle!"
+"But we're outside of the castle!"

 "Ah yes.
-That is why I said people. , of course, are the exception."
+That is why I said *most people*.
+We, of course, are the exception."

 "But that's ridiculous!" said Adelle.
 "If that were so, then the castle would be like an asylum turned inside out!"

+"And it is, dear.
+Most everyone inside the castle is civilized and sane."

+"*Most everyone?*" said Miss Perrywinkle.
+Are you suggesting there are mad people inside the castle?"

+"Only a few.
+The king is probably mad.
+They usually are."

-"Come to think of it, there that zombie child." said Mrs. Gingersmile.
+"Come to think of it, there was that zombie child." said Mrs. Gingersmile.
 "He was inside the castle, and he was clearly mad."

 "What zombie---" Adelle began, but was cut off by Samantha.